maktup/cloudpak-auto-deployment/README.md

 LEVEL 2:
 The standard DIRECTORIES managed by the TOOL, here will be 3:

-A. Log
+A. Log.

-B. properties
+B. properties.

-C. scripts
+C. scripts.

 A. "LOG" DIRECTORY:
 In this directory, the LOGs of the TOOL execution will be AUTO GENERATED, including the trace of the YAMLs executed one after the other.
 The file will handle a standard autogeneration PATTERN which is:

 CYCLE CLOUD PAK + _ + YYYYMMDD + .log

 B. "PROPERTIES" DIRECTORY:
 This will be the only CONFIGURATION FILE that the TOOL will handle, since the objective is NOT to impact the SCRIPT YAMLs that will work only as TEMPLATES.
 The file will handle a standard autogeneration PATTERN which is:

 CLOUD PAK + CYCLE .properties

 In this case, for the CP4I scenario it will be: